 One of the major benefits of using the Cisco Meraki Dashboard is an admin's ability to monitor the status of any network device, without the use of 3rd party management tools or solutions.
 A device's status page contains a lot of useful, up-to-date information about the device and connected hosts, including a number of "Live Tools" that can be used to see current information about the device.
+Live Tools include real-time usage statistics, client visibility, ping, throughput, and the ability to blink the LEDs on a switch.
 This article details the features and functions of the Live Tools available for the MS switch series.

 Note: The information generated via the Live Tools will only be accurate if the device is online and communicating with Dashboard.
 For more information about troubleshooting a bad connection to the Cisco Meraki Cloud Controller, please refer to the following KB article - Connection Loss to Cisco Meraki Cloud Controller

 Accessing the MS Live Tools

 The MS Live Tools provide information relevant to a specific switch, therefore the Live Tools are available on a switch's overview page.
 The following instructions describe how to reach a switch's overview page and find the Live Tools for that device:

 - In Dashboard, navigate to Monitor > Switches.